icepcp/blank/README.md

 # blank
 A blank website that changes its background color depending on your system.
-Website made using bootstrap studio because too lazy to use vs code.
-Check out the bootstrap studio file in the repo.
+A lovely alternative to about:blank which blinds your eyes.
 ## Why?
 Why not ;)